rick-liyue-huang/ProjectOne-Angular2/docs/about.md

 #### Create the different components

-run 'ng g component navbar' to create the component of 'src/app/navbar', as well as the 'footer', 'search', 'carousel', 'starts', 'product'
+run `ng g component navbar` to create the component of 'src/app/navbar', as well as the 'footer', 'search', 'carousel', 'starts', 'product'

 here, we will find the some components imported in the 'app.module.ts'.